Photo: San Juan Untracked

 Silverton Mountain: Heli Ski / Heli Board/ Hecka Fun!

 For athletes who crave the backcountry pristine tracks experience, but have no desire to expend precious energy schlepping back up hills, here’s your solution!
 Access to the highest elevations blanketed with the most virgin snow in North America, thanks to helicopters.
 And chairlift backups!
 Because Silverton conducts avalanche control with a small helicopter, the premiere ski terrain in outlying, remote locations is easily spotted and made available to unguided skiers on a quickly communicated basis.Be warned, however: this is not your father’s mountain.
 (Unless your father is Klaus Obermeyer): “Silverton Mountain is for advanced and expert skiers only.
 You must be comfortable on black diamond slopes, in variable snow conditions and hiking 5-20 minutes along ridgelines.”
 PowderHounds.com ranks Silverton as one of the top three U.S. ski resorts for powder hounds.
 Guests can expect peak elevations of 13,514 feet, vertical drop maximums of 3,100 feet, and over 22,000 acres of chutes and bowls.
-The season ends soon, on March 9th, so treat yourself to a bucket list, single run ticket for just $179 (plus lift ticket).
+The season ends soon, in early March, so treat yourself to a bucket list, single run ticket for just $179 (plus lift ticket).

 And hey!
 If that rehearsal dinner is being held in Aspen, Vail, or Telluride, no worries!
 Hop a charter plane out at 7 a.m., ski a full day at Silverton, and be back in Aspen or Vail in time for cocktail hour.
 Talk about memories to last a lifetime!